aakashbhangale/Predicting-the-health-of-the-smart-lathe-machine-tool-using-Digital-Twin-/README.md

 # Predicting the health of the smart lathe machine tool using Digital Twin

-1> **Purpose of the project** \n Demonstrate that manual machining equipment such as the Lathe machine can be converted into the system with smart unified connectivity components, for real-time data monitoring and anomaly detection.
+1> **Purpose of the project**<br>
+Demonstrate that manual machining equipment such as the Lathe machine can be converted into the system with smart unified connectivity components, for real-time data monitoring and anomaly detection.

 2> **Methodology** \n